Casey James: 2012: Casey James

 James first single, "Let's Don't Call It a Night", was released on August 15, 2011, and sold 5,000 copies in its debut week.
 James co-wrote "Let's Don't Call It a Night" with Brice Long and Terry McBride.
 James' self-titled debut CD was released on March 20, 2012, on BNA Records.
 James co-wrote nine of the CD's eleven tracks and co-produced the CD with Chris Lindsey.

 On June 4, 2012, James was moved to Columbia Nashville, another division of Sony Music Nashville, after the closure of BNA Records.
 Shortly after, his second single "Crying on a Suitcase" was released on June 18, with a music video released in August.

 2014-present

 In October 2014, James released "Fall Apart" as the first single from a second studio album.
 However, Sony decided not to release this album and James and Sony separated.
 As an independent artist, James launched a Kickstarter in October 2016 to raise at least $30,000 for his new album, and surpassed this goal.
 The album, Strip It Down, received rave reviews.
 Rainey Wetnight of Blues Blast Magazine called the album "outstanding" and highlighted the track "Bulletproof", which features Delbert McClinton.
 Alexandra Veltri of Bluesrockreview.com gave the album eight stars out of ten.
 She praised James for his vocals and guitar playing, while writing, "Every note and lyric is in service to the song, the album, and the listener."
-Mark Franklin of the York Dispatch considered Strip It Down to be a more authentic representation of James as an artist than his previous album, calling it "bluesier [and] much more rocking".
 As of 2022, James is a member of the group Texas Hill, along with Craig Wayne Boyd and Adam Wakefield.